LePhil/ExcaliburPlayground/readme.md

 # Bugs
 * If speed is increased, actions should take less long as well (e.g. pickup)
 * Multiple clicks on Cassa should not stack up/take no time if no customer is there
-* Level Handling... levelScene should only be created when a game is started.
 * Picking up foods is broken right now, doesn't pause the player
 * changing the player color (options) after having started a game doesn't get saved